gyacynuk/modelsim-unittest-framework/README.md

 Here we can see that the bin() function takes two arguments.
 The first is either a hexadecimal value (prefixed with "0x"), a decimal value, or even an equation (such as 1\*2 + 3).
 The second argument is the number of bits that the resulting binary number should have.
 Pay attention when choosing this argument to avoid an overflow error.

 #### The For Block
 The for block is used to repeat the same test with different indexable variables.
-It must be declared within a test block by using the "for" keyword, and it can be nested in other for blocks.
+It must be declared within a test block by using the **for** keyword, and it can be nested in other for blocks.
 An example can be seen below:

 ~~~~
 test for_example {